vseloved/rutils/README.md

   It has a limited, but reasonable support in CL.
-  Other features should be unified in it's own package, and maybe `RUTILS` can serve as a model for such package or even accomodate it in the future.
+  Other features should be unified in it's own package, and maybe `RUTILS` can serve as a model for such package or even accommodate it in the future.

 * Advanced collections are as well a separate area in CS, so it requires a lot of effort to maintain and develop a comprehensive package in it.